 Call the owner to confirm that none of the signs you’re witnessing are, in fact, normal behavior.
 Then seek advice from your local veterinarian—they can help you to identify if you should bring the dog in or proceed with in-home care.

 Always call Rover Support at 1-888-453-7889.
-We have a network of experts to help you through the process, including details about insurance for your vet visit.
+We have a network of experts to help you through the process.
 And remember: Nothing heals quite like snuggle time!
-Give your Rover dog extra love, consult with their owner, vet, and Rover Support, and you’ll be on your way to healthy dog once again.
+Give your Rover dog extra love, consult with their owner, vet, and Rover Support, and you’ll be on your way to a healthy dog once again.

 The information provided in this article is not a substitute for professional veterinary help.